 Plus, God gave him a vision to reach the Laari people.
 "Nothing happens by accident," he says.
 "No matter what happens, the most difficult times are God's plan to prepare you for something to help change the world for Christ."

-Not long after he returned, the national Campus Crusade director left his position, and Jean-Claude took the helm.
-He had only been a Campus Crusade staff member a few years, but he was prepared.
+Not long after he returned, the national Cru director left his position, and Jean-Claude took the helm.
+He had only been a Cru staff member a few years, but he was prepared.
 He'd been through the jungle and was ready to lead.